 And as much as I hate to hurt my precious kiddos feelings, it’s even worse when I hurt someone’s feelings at church.
 I say that because I know my kids love me even when I make a disgusted face at their gift.

 And along with my birthday, March is Pastor Wife’s Appreciation Month (seriously, it’s a thing… I didn’t make it up) so presents come from all over in March.

 But people often have no idea what to give their pastor’s wife.

-And this connundrum presents itself all over again (though in a lesser degree) in October for Pastor Appreciation Month.
+And this conundrum presents itself all over again (though to a lesser degree) in October for Pastor Appreciation Month.
 There are some sweet souls who recognize that my husband is an awesome pastor and that I help with that awesomeness quite a bit.
 So they want to get me a gift and are totally stumped.

 And I get it.

 The pastor’s wife can be an intimidating person.

 I mean, she’s married to the man that interprets God’s holy word and proclaims it to you every week.